 You can always change the settings later for this widget.
 Each copy of this widget has its own settings.

 Usually, you want to select a few photos to show on the home screen.
 So, tap From pictures as shown above.

 Step 3: Choose photos to be shown on Galaxy S9 Home screen

-Unless you choose “random” in the previous step, Gallery app will now open for you to select individual photos or individual album.
+Unless you choose “random” in the previous step, the Gallery app will now open for you to select individual photos or individual albums.

 As shown below, you can select a few photos.

-Please note, you should not choose photos from an external drive (e.g., USB flash drive).
+Please note that you should not choose photos from an external drive (e.g., USB flash drive).
 If you want to include files in the USB flash drive or USB portable storage, you may copy them to the phone storage or micro SD card.

 Step 4: Resize the picture frame widget

 By default, the size of the Picture frame widget is 2×2, as shown above.
 It is too small.